|

 Slaughter is NOT humane euthanasia.
 "The captive bolt is not a proper instrument for the slaughter of equids, these animals regain consciousness 30 seconds after being struck, they are fully aware they are being vivisected." -Dr. Lester Friedlander, DVM & former Chief USDA Inspector

-This is Helping Hearts' "TAG-LINE", and I stand behind it.
+This is Helping Hearts' "Signature Tag-Line" , and I stand behind it 100%.

 Lisa.